PHL-03: History and development

+In the end, the AR-1 multiple rocket launcher system was chosen by the People's Liberation Army Ground Force, which received designation PHL-03.
+After the competition, these companies started to export their products.
+China Aerospace Science and Industry Corporation (CASIC) did not participate in the bidding process due to time constraints, but CASIC revealed its first MLRS design, SY-400, in the Zhuhai Airshow 2008.

+AR-1 (PHL-03) was considered to be the most conservative option in the competition, as the system was a derivative of the BM-30 Smerch multiple launch rocket system, with reverse-engineered technology, though PHL-03 was not a pure copy of BM-30, as both systems were not compatible in ammunition and fire controls.
+The reverse-engineer made the AR-1 the most mature option out of the competition, ensuring fast-tracked delivery to the PLA.
+To improve the capability of the PHL-03, Norinco Changchun also developed Fire Dragon guided rocket series.

 Design

 The design is based on the Soviet-made BM-30 Smerch rocket artillery system.
-The main role for this multiple rocket launcher is to engage strategic targets such as large concentrations of troops, airfields, command centres, air defense batteries and support facilities.
+The main role of this multiple rocket launcher is to engage strategic targets such as large concentrations of troops, airfields, command centres, air defense batteries, and support facilities.
 It is also used to engage in counter-battery fire missions.

 The PHL-03 has the same configuration as the original Soviet counterpart with 12 launch tubes for 300 mm artillery rockets, along with a computerised fire-control system (FCS) incorporating GPS/GLONASS/BeiDou.